itz-shakil-92/Sorting-Algorithms/readme.md

 1. The user provides the number of elements and the array elements.
 2. The program displays a menu of sorting algorithms.
 3. Based on the user's choice, the selected sorting algorithm is applied to the array.
-4. The sorted array and the time taken for sorting are displayed.
+4. The sorted array and the time taken for sorting are displayed in nanoseconds.

 ## Prerequisites
 - A C++ compiler (e.g., GCC, Clang, or MSVC).